 Student Health Services

-UCR Student Health Services is still providing students health care to meet their needs even though campus is closed at this time.
-Student Health Services provides high quality, accessible and comprehensive medical care to students, with a focus on multidisciplinary services, health education and prevention.
+UCR Student Health Services provide health care to meet student needs.
+Student Health Services provides high-quality, accessible, and comprehensive medical care to students, with a focus on multidisciplinary services, health education, and prevention.

 Send your mentee here for information on Covid testing, health care services, dental care, and pharmaceutical needs.

 - Covid-19 Resources

 If your mentee is concerned with Financial Issues